Facinorous-420/dick/README.md

 **Current Feautres:**
 1. General statistics on your file uploads
-2. File browser, allows you to see all your uploads on one webpage (plans to make it more powerful)
+2. File browser, allows you to see all your uploads on one webpage
-3. Deletion of items (currently one at a time, plans for multiple at once)
+3. Deletion of items
-4. Copy link of items (currently one at a time, plans for multiple with spaces in between in pastebin)
+4. Copy link of items
-5. Customize DICK
+5. Customize DICK (completely white label)
+6. Register new ASS users
+7. hCaptcha on login and register pages <a href="https://www.hcaptcha.com/">You can learn more here</a>.

 **Planned Feautres:**
 1. There are a lot of good ideas out there, to keep track of what is currently planned see <a href="https://github.com/Facinorous-420/dick/projects/2">the v1.1 project board</a>